Eccenux/IITC-Pictures-On-Map/README.md

 ### 2. Display portal pictures in the Portals List

-You need the "Portals List" plugin (https://iitc.app/download_desktop.html#portals-list_bqy_teo96_release) for this to work.
+You will need the [Show List Of Portals plugin](https://iitc.me/desktop/#plugin-portals-list) for this to work.

 ![Portals List](https://user-images.githubusercontent.com/14035139/99875005-c316d480-2bf4-11eb-9b36-a140aaff26bf.png)